 There are no green port requirements for Turkish ports.
 However, a voluntary green port certification system was established in 2012 by the Ministry of Transport, Maritime Affairs and Communications.
-The first 'Green Port' certificate was given to the Port of Marport owned by Arkas Holding in July 2015.
+The first such certificate was given to the Port of Marport, which is owned by Arkas Holding, in July 2015 and as of 2017, 10 additional ports have acquired the certificate.
+A new 'Eco Marina TR' certificate programme is expected to be instituted by the same Ministry, which programme will have a broader scope and include criteria relating to workplace health and safety standards and the use of renewable energy in addition to environmental protection standards.